yashbhaskarwar/smel-lab-website/index.md

 {% capture text %}

-We perform experimental and field studies on vehicle emissions, advanced fuels, and heavy-duty engines.
-Our work combines controlled lab testing and real-world measurements using advanced on-line and off-line instrumentation, and data mining.
+We perform experimental studies on non-exhaust emissions, combustion-generated pollutants, advanced fuels, and transportation engines.
+Our work combines controlled laboratory testing and real-world measurements using advanced on-line and off-line instrumentation techniques and data mining.

 {%
   include button.html